TeamAlpha5/AirViewer2/Program By Contract/Program by Contract by Rahul Satla.md

 **Pre-condition:**
 - We can see in this code that the condition file path should not be null.
 Before the class constructor method may be executed, this condition must be met.
 - We can see in this code that the file path length must be bigger than zero.
-This requirement must be met before the class constructor method and the PdfStamp() function can be executed.
+This requirement must be met before the class constructor method and the addingStamp() function can be executed.

 **Post-condition:**
-- In this code we can see the condition "result==true".
-This must be equals to "true" at the end of the execution of addingStamp() method.
+- We can notice the condition "result==true" in this code.
+At the end of the addingStamp() method's execution, this must equal "true."

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------